 KW Institute for Contemporary Art and Sharjah Art Foundation, in collaboration with Goethe-Institut Marokko and ThinkArt, are pleased to initiate a collaborative venture in 2020–2022 revolving around the approach of the School of Casablanca—a school that developed innovative education and exhibition strategies in 1960s Morocco.

-Drawing on and interpreting the Bauhaus Manifesto in the 1960s and 1970s, the School of Casablanca engaged models of rethinking the relationship between arts, crafts, design, and architecture within a local context.
+Drawing on and interpreting the Bauhaus Manifesto, the School of Casablanca engaged models of rethinking the relationship between arts, crafts, design, and architecture within a local context.
 Recommencing this engagement after the centennial of the Bauhaus, the collaborative venture seeks to further the legacy of the School of Casablanca in contemporary thought.
 This aim proves to be important not only within a Moroccan context, but also in relation to critical reflection on the traditions of Western methodology and self-perception.

 An integral part of the venture is a residency in Casablanca that will take place from 2020 to 2022, during which time residents will conduct research, produce new work, and create a public program focused on the subject(s) addressed in their research.
 The six invited residents are Céline Condorelli, Fatima-Zahra Lakrissa, Marion von Osten, Manuel Raeder, Bik Van der Pol, and Abdeslam Ziou Ziou.